Cincinnati Reds vs St. Louis Cardinals - September 01, 2019 Recap

 BACK-TO BACK

-The Cardinals are playing back-to-back doubleheaders for the first time since Aug.
-20-21, 1998 at the New York Mets.
+The Cardinals played back-to-back doubleheaders for the first time since Aug.
+20-21, 1998, at the New York Mets.
 St. Louis won both games on Saturday.
-Cincinnati is playing back-to-back doubleheaders for the first time since Sept 10-11, 1968.
+Cincinnati played back-to-back doubleheaders for the first time since Sept 10-11, 1968.

 TRAINER'S ROOM:

+Reds: Suarez spent only a few moments with the Reds trainers on the field before going back into the dugout, throwing his helmet to the ground in frustration.
+He was in a brace after the game and said he could grip, but have an MRI done Monday in Cincinnati.

 Cardinals: C Matt Wieters suffered a calf injury on Saturday.
 He is listed as day-to-day.
-C Joe Hudson was added to the roster from Triple-A Memphis.
+C Joe Hudsonwas added to the roster from Triple-A Memphis. ...
+OF Jose Martinez was activated from the 10-day IL and went 1 for 2 with a walk and hit by pitch in the second game.

 UP NEXT: